 Tip: do not delete attacks.
 Even short bad days are signal.

-Export your timestamped attack log, correlation graphs, medication response timeline and monthly frequency trend.
-Print it, email it, share it anonymously in the forum.
+Export a doctor-ready PDF: your timestamped attack log, ranked correlations, treatment effectiveness and monthly frequency trends.
+Print it, email it, or hand it to your neurologist.

 The most common feedback we get: "my doctor was visibly impressed and changed my treatment plan on the spot."
 That is the goal.